Dinitz theorem: Generalizations

-Galvin's proof generalizes to the statement that, for every bipartite multigraph, the list chromatic index equals its chromatic index.
-The more general edge list coloring conjecture states that the same holds not only for bipartite graphs, but also for any loopless multigraph.
-An even more general conjecture states that the list chromatic number of claw-free graphs always equals their chromatic number.
+The list edge-coloring conjecture (or list coloring conjecture) asserts that $\chi'_\ell(G) = \chi'(G)$ for every loopless multigraph, not just bipartite ones; it remains open in general.
+An even more general conjecture states that the list chromatic number of every claw-free graph equals its chromatic number.
 The Dinitz theorem is also related to Rota's basis conjecture.